• 4,000 firms

 Public relations and branding

-BPO organizations worldwide engage in public relations activities.
-They aim to promote the positive image of the BPO industry and highlight its contributions to the economy and job creation.
+Finally, BPO groups worldwide run public relations work.
+So they promote a positive image of the industry.
+In turn, they highlight its role in the economy and job creation.

 BPO associations around the world